-This specialisation covers topics beyond planet Earth.
+In the Master's Programme in Physics with a specialisation in Astronomy and Space Physics, you will learn about topics beyond planet Earth.
 You study electromagnetic environments of solar-system planets, exoplanet characterisation, stars and their atmospheres, their winds and evolution.
-You explore the Milky Way and its origin as well as external galaxies and the large-scale structure of the universe.
-Most of the topics taught are true specialties of researchers at the Department and the associated Swedish Institute of Space Research (IRF).
+Most of the topics taught are true specialities of researchers at the Department and the associated Swedish Institute of Space Research (IRF).

 Why this programme?